aneenajohn/TS-Learnings/README.md

 ## Benefits of having TS:

-### Type 'number' is not assignable to type 'string'
+### TSERR: Type 'number' is not assignable to type 'string'
 ```
 let companyName = "Google";
    companyName = 100;
 ```

-### Parameter 'num1' implicitly has an 'any' type
+### TSERR: Parameter 'num1' implicitly has an 'any' type
 ```
 function add(num1, num2){ //
 }
 ```

-### A function whose declared type is neither 'undefined', 'void', nor 'any' must return a value
+### TSERR: A function whose declared type is neither 'undefined', 'void', nor 'any' must return a value
 ```
 function add(num1: number, num2: number): number {
     let res = num1 + num2;
 }
 ```

-### Expected 2 arguments, but got 1.
+### TSERR: Expected 2 arguments, but got 1.
 An argument for 'num2' was not provided.
 `add("abc")`

-### Argument of type 'string' is not assignable to parameter of type 'number'.
+### TSERR: Argument of type 'string' is not assignable to parameter of type 'number'.
-### Property 'label' is missing in type '{}' but required in type '{ label: any; }'.
+### TSERR: Property 'label' is missing in type '{}' but required in type '{ label: any; }'.
 `<PrintText />`

-### Binding element 'label' implicitly has an 'any' type.
+### TSERR: Binding element 'label' implicitly has an 'any' type.
  ```
  const PrintText = ({label}) => {
     // some code